INDIANAPOLIS (FOX19) - Twelve more Hoosiers have died from COVID-19, according to the Indiana State Department of Health.

 Here is a breakdown of new and total cases for Indiana counties in the FOX19 NOW viewing area:

-- Switzerland County: Six new cases (282 total)
+- Switzerland County: Three new cases (669 total)

-Two southeast Indiana counties, Franklin and Ripley, were removed from the red level of the state’s COVID-19 alert map.
+Six southeast Indiana counties in the FOX19 Now viewing remain at the highest level of the state’s COVID-19 alert map.

-Dearborn County is still red on the map, however.
-This means the county’s 7-day positivity rate is 15% or greater, and there are 200 or more new weekly cases per 100,000 residents.
+Counties in the red level indicate their seven-day positivity rate is 15% or greater, and there are 200 or more new weekly cases per 100,000 residents.

 - All social gatherings are limited to 25 people.